geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)
 {:/comment}

-You can use the YeastMine Analyze tool available at SGD!
-This tool will return a table of GO ID, GO term name, GO term namespace (cellular component, molecular function, or biological process) and GO term description for each valid GO ID you supply.
+You can use the AllianceMine's Upload List tool available at the Alliance website!
+This tool will return a table of GO ID, GO term name, and GO term description for each valid GO ID you supply.
 This will work for any organism, as the GO is the same!

-1. Go to the [Analyze tool on YeastMine](http://yeastmine.yeastgenome.org/yeastmine/bag.do){:target="blank"}
+1. Go to the [Upload List tool on AllianceMine](https://www.alliancegenome.org/bluegenes/alliancemine/upload/input){:target="blank"}
-2. In the Select Type pull down, select `GO Term`
+2. In the List Type pull down, select `GO Term`
-3. Enter your GO ids or upload a list in the full format (GO:0016020, GO:0016301...)
+3. Enter your GO ids or upload a file, making sure GO IDs have the correct format (GO:0016020, GO:0016301...)
-4. Click on `Create List`.
-The tool offers several options to download the list when you use the `Save a list of...` button.
+4. Click on `Continue`, and then on the next page use the `Save List` button.
+5. You can use the `Save list` button on the next page to use this list in AllianceMine, or use the `Export` button to see download options.

+If you need the aspect (cellular component, molecular function, or biological process) for each term, you can add this to the results before saving.
+Use the `Add Columns`, click `Namespace` to highlight that option, then click the `Add 1 columns` button in the lower right.
+You can also use the AllianceMine features to filter your list, for example to select only molecular_function terms in your list.

 If you have a list of GO terms and wish to retrieve GO IDs and/or definitions, you can use the steps above.
 Make sure multi-word GO terms are in double quotes (sporulation,"lactase activity","codeine metabolic process") as the tool will otherwise recognise spaces as delimiters.